It was a Saturday when I set the explosives.

 Now I try to write.

 Try to keep my thoughts from the government, listening to me through the TV.
 Listening to me through the radio.
 Listening to me through the windmills that cause cancer.

-I threw the TV from the window.
+I threw the TV out the window.
 The radio is dead in the tub.
 The windmills will be gone in the morning.
 Gone with the wires.